Thank you for visiting the #TorontoStrong Fund. All donations to the Fund will be distributed to the victims and their families.

-There has also been an outpouring of support from across the city and around the world, as people come forward to show their compassion for our city and those affected by this tragedy.
+There has also been an outpouring of support from across the city and around the world, as people come forward to show their compassion for our city and those directly affected.

 Donate by cheque